Fall in Love with Solo Travel in Paris

 Solo Travel in Paris: Lots of Accommodation Options

 I’m all for hostels as a solo traveller to meet people but sometimes, especially when I’m travelling for an extended period of time, I really just want a room to myself.
-Queue the cute but affordable hotels.
-Paris has tons of them.
+That being said, accommodation in Paris is expensive, even a bed in hostel dorm rooms these days can be nearly $100.

 My favourites: